 S.No.
-Course Outcome Program Outcome Program Specific Outcome Statement PO1 PO2 PO3 PO4 PO5 PO6 PO7 PSO1 PSO2 PSO3 PSO4 PSO5 CO1 To be able to witness the actual design process and operations of garment sampling and production or garment retail business based on the sector they choose for their internship 2 2 1 2 3 1 CO2 To be able to create a collection for the company / brand/ designer they intern under using their design expertise and learning, understanding their looking and catering to their consumers' needs as well as taking into account the commercial feasibility and practicality 3 3 3 3 3 CO3 To compile all their learning in the form of visual presentation as well as a professional internship report 3 3 3 3 3 3
+Course Outcome Progr am Outco ome Program Specific Outcome Statement PO1 PO2 PO3 PO4 PO5 PO6 PO7 PSO1 PSO2 PSO3 PSO4 PSO5 CO1 To be able to witness the actual design process and operations of garment sampling and production or garment retail business based on the sector they choose for their internship 2 2 1 2 3 1 CO2 To be able to create a collection for the company / brand/ designer they intern under using their design expertise and learning, understanding their looking and catering to their consumers' needs as well as taking into account the commercial feasibility and practicality 3 3 3 3 3 CO3 To compile all their learning in the form of visual presentation as well as a professional internship report 3 3 3 3 3 3 CO4 They will be able to aware about the contemporary fashion trends.
+3 3 3 3 3 3